w3c/epub-specs/epub33/reports/a11y-properties-use.md

 ## Catalog Feed

-The following is a list of Vendors who provide in their catalog feed to partners this [schema.org discovery metadata properties](https://w3c.github.io/epub-specs/epub33/a11y/#sec-disc-package) and the [conformance reporting metadata properties](https://w3c.github.io/epub-specs/epub33/a11y/#sec-conf-reporting) if present or who are in the process of rolling out their implementations for every EPUB in their collection.
+The following is a list of Vendors who provide the [schema.org discovery metadata properties](https://w3c.github.io/epub-specs/epub33/a11y/#sec-disc-package) and the [conformance reporting metadata properties](https://w3c.github.io/epub-specs/epub33/a11y/#sec-conf-reporting) in their catalog feed to partners when present, or who are in the process of rolling out their implementations for every EPUB in their collection.

 - [VitalSource](https://www.vitalsource.com)